 1.1 “Authorized User” means a Collaborator or an Observer.

-1.8 “Participant” means an individual, authorized by Customer, who, via the Lookback Platform, provides feedback for or participates in a test of an application, website, prototype, or other method of interaction.
+1.10 “Participant” means an individual, authorized by Customer, who, via the Lookback Platform, provides feedback for or participates in a test of an application, website, prototype, or other method of interaction.

-1.10 “Upgrades” means with respect to the Lookback Platform, upgrades, updates, bug fixes and releases.
+1.12 “Upgrades” means with respect to the Lookback Platform, upgrades, updates, bug fixes and releases.

 2.2 Grant of License.
-Subject to Customer’s compliance with the terms and conditions of this Agreement, including Customer’s payment of all Fees (as defined below) then due and payable under this Agreement, Lookback grants to Customer a non-exclusive, non-assignable, non-transferable (except as specified herein), worldwide, revocable, limited license during the Term: (a) to use, and allow Customer’s Authorized Users to use the Lookback Platform for Customer’s business purposes; (b) to use the Lookback Applications solely for purposes of enabling Sessions in accordance with the terms of this Agreement; and (c) to allow Participants invited by Customer to participate in Sessions.
+Subject to Customer’s compliance with the terms and conditions of this Agreement, including Customer’s payment of all Fees (as defined below) then due and payable under this Agreement, Lookback grants to Customer a non-exclusive, non-assignable, non-transferable (except as specified herein), worldwide, limited license during the Term: (a) to use, and allow Customer’s Authorized Users to use the Lookback Platform for Customer’s internal business purposes; (b) to use the Lookback Platform solely for purposes of enabling Sessions in accordance with the terms of this Agreement; and (c) to allow Participants invited by Customer to participate in Sessions.

 2.3 License Restrictions.
-Except as expressly authorized in this Agreement, Customer will not, nor will it permit any third party, to: (a) copy or modify any part of the Lookback Platform; (b) distribute, transfer, sublicense, lease, lend or rent all or any part of the Lookback Platform to any third party; (c) except as expressly allowed in this Agreement, use the Lookback Platform on behalf of a third party; (d) make the Lookback Platform available to any non-Authorized Users or non-Participants through any means, including, but not limited to, by uploading any part of the Lookback Platform to a network or file-sharing service or through any hosting, application services provider, service bureau, software-as-a-service (SaaS) or any other type of services; (e) download, display, distribute and/or upload Sessions other than via the Lookback Services, or the Lookback player available from the Lookback website for commercial or any other purposes, to third parties who are not Authorized Users; (f) allow access to or use of the Lookback Services by anyone other than Authorized Users; (g) allow more than one (1) Authorized User to use or share the same Account; (h) interfere or disrupt the Lookback Platform by transmitting any worms, viruses, spyware, malware or any other code of a destructive or disruptive nature through the Lookback Platform; or (i) disassemble, decompile or reverse engineer the Lookback Platform, except to the extent such restriction is prohibited by applicable law.
+Except as expressly authorized in this Agreement, Customer will not, nor will it permit any third party, to: (a) copy or modify any part of the Lookback Platform; (b) distribute, transfer, sublicense, lease, lend or rent all or any part of the Lookback Platform to any third party; (c) except as expressly allowed in this Agreement, use the Lookback Platform on behalf of a third party; (d) make the Lookback Platform available to any non-Authorized Users or non-Participants through any means, including, but not limited to, by uploading any part of the Lookback Platform to a network or file-sharing service or through any hosting, application services provider, service bureau, software-as-a-service (SaaS) or any other type of services; (e) download, display, distribute and/or upload Sessions other than via the Lookback Platform, or the Lookback player available from the Lookback website for commercial or any other purposes, to third parties who are not Authorized Users; (f) allow access to or use of the Lookback Platform by anyone other than Authorized Users; (g) allow more than one (1) Authorized User to use or share the same Account; (h) interfere or disrupt the Lookback Platform by transmitting any worms, viruses, spyware, malware or any other code of a destructive or disruptive nature through the Lookback Platform; or (i) disassemble, decompile or reverse engineer the Lookback Platform, except to the extent such restriction is prohibited by applicable law.

 2.4 Limited Rights.
 Customer’s rights in the Lookback Platform will be limited to those expressly granted in this Agreement.
 Lookback reserves all rights and licenses in and to the Lookback Platform not expressly granted to Customer under this Agreement.

 2.5 Feedback.
 Customer may provide Lookback with feedback, comments and suggestions for improvements to the Lookback Platform (the “Feedback”).
 All Feedback that Customer provides to Lookback will be the sole and exclusive property of Lookback.
-Except to the extent the Feedback contains any of Customer’s Confidential Information, Customer hereby irrevocably transfers and assigns to Lookback and agrees to irrevocably assign and transfer to Lookback all of Customer’s right, title and interest in and to all Feedback, including all Intellectual Property Rights embodied therein.
+Except to the extent the Feedback contains any of Customer’s Confidential Information, Customer hereby grants Lookback a perpetual, irrevocable, royalty-free and fully-paid up license to use and exploit all Feedback in connection with Lookback’s business purposes, including, without limitation, the testing, development, maintenance and improvement of the Lookback Platform.

 4.2 Disclaimers.
 Lookback does not warrant that the Lookback Platform will meet Customer’s requirements or will operate in the combinations that Customer may select for use, that the operation of the Lookback Platform will be error-free or uninterrupted, or that all the Lookback Platform’s errors will be corrected.
 EXCEPT AS STATED IN THIS AGREEMENT, LOOKBACK EXPRESSLY DISCLAIMS ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE OR NON-INFRINGEMENT, AND ANY WARRANTIES ARISING OUT OF COURSE OF DEALING, USAGE OF TRADE.
 NO ADVICE OR INFORMATION, WHETHER ORAL OR WRITTEN, OBTAINED FROM LOOKBACK OR ELSEWHERE WILL CREATE ANY WARRANTY NOT EXPRESSLY STATED IN THIS AGREEMENT.